 In some modern italic fonts (this is ITC Baskerville) the form of the ampersand is deliberately reminiscent of the medieval scribe’s style.
 You can see flourished versions of the e and the t.

-Ampersand is a contraction of “and per se, and”.
-This sounds very strange, but it’s a continuation of a medieval convention in which Latin per se, by or in itself, was often added to those letters that could stand alone as words: A, I and O (as in “O for the wings of a dove”).
+Ampersand is a contraction of and per se, and.
+This sounds extremely peculiar, but it’s a continuation of a medieval convention in which Latin per se, by or in itself, was often added to those letters that could stand alone as words: A, I and O (as in “O for the wings of a dove”).
 A per se, a meant “a by itself makes the word a”.
 Since it stood first in the recital of the alphabet, in the fifteenth and sixteenth centuries it came to mean a pre-eminent person or thing:

 In the one, that is for lands and possessions, you have companions many; but in the other, my good lord, you are A per se A with us, to our comfort and joy unspeakable.